vectos/vectos-site-astro/src/content/blog/rust-rest-api.md

 ## Performance

-Using [hey](https://github.com/rakyll/hey) to benchmark the performance of my API by calling `GET http://localhost:8888/subjects` the results were pretty nice.
+Using [hey](https://github.com/rakyll/hey) to benchmark the performance of my API by calling `GET http://localhost:8888/subjects` the results were oke.
 I ran **100k requests** with **100 concurrent users**.
 It resulted in **~9300 request/second**.
 The REST API was running a connection pool with 100 connections, which matches the 100 concurrent users.

+I think with a bit of tweaking you could get better results, but I would say so far it's pretty oke.

 ```
 hey -n 100000 -c 100 http://localhost:8888/subjects